jonlpersson/ed-latimore/site/_posts/2022-01-18-how-to-be-a-good-boyfriend.md

 Here are my best tips for how to be a good boyfriend.

-{% include widgets/toc.html heading="How to be a good boyfriend" list-items="Do you even have self-worth bro?, Calibrate your EQ, Always be growing, Hold her accountable, Don&rsquo;t be a white knight" list-ids="know-your-value, develop-emotional-intelligence, keep-it-fresh, hold-her-accountable, dont-be-a-white-knight" %}

 ## Know your value

 Knowing your value helps you create boundaries and sets the expectations for the type of relationship you want to develop.